ginnox1/CanalNetworkDocs_online/CanalDrain_Docs/CanalDRAIN Doc drafts.md

 Single feeder

 Two feeders: Outfall height is set for both left and right feeders, representing the differnce of water surface levels with the recieving drain canal.
 Hence, the invert levels of each feeder is set by subtracting the FDD (Full Drain Depth) from respectice water surface levels, and hence may vary.

+Override Outfall Hts

+helpful when triuble shooting begining canal inverts.

+- Show the colleector drain, and click on the concerned node.
+- in outfall edit box, clear the value and press enter. this will clear any lingering values from the data set.
+- show the feeder drain with the issue, which will now show the proper begining invert. measure the outfall height at the junction from the feeder canal (shown with asterixk in outfall height box)
+- Show the collector drain, and click on the node, then replace the value.